coreemu/core/doc/install.rst

 .. index:: Prerequisites

-The Linux or FreeBSD operating system is required.
-The GUI uses the Tcl/Tk scripting toolkit, and the CORE daemon require Python.
+A Linux operating system is required.
+The GUI uses the Tcl/Tk scripting toolkit, and the CORE daemon requires Python.
 Details of the individual software packages required can be found in the installation steps.

 .. _Required_Hardware: